two-torial/two-torial/docs/games/ongekibrightmemory/setup.md

 ### Custom Mods

-!!! tip ""

-    !!! danger "Please use BepInEx to load all mods including MelonLoader and MonoMods"

-    Mods have historically been hardcoded into the unprotected `Assembly-CSharp.dll` which the user can enable/disable with the `mu3.ini` configuration.
-The modern approach is to use BepInEx to load custom mods without hardmodding the Assembly-CSharp file.

-    To enable BepInEx, download the [BepInEx stable release](https://github.com/BepInEx/BepInEx/releases/latest), extract the BepInEx folder to the `App\package` folder, and modify `segatools.ini` with the following:

-    ```ini
-    [unity]
-    enable=1
-    targetAssembly=BepInEx\core\BepInEx.Preloader.dll
-    ```

-    - BepInEx: place mods in `BepInEx\Plugins`
-    - Melonloader: use [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader/releases/latest) UnityMono-BepInEx5.
-Place mods in `MLLoader\Mods`
-    - MonoMods: use [BepInEx.MonoMod.Loader](https://github.com/BepInEx/BepInEx.MonoMod.Loader/releases/latest).
-Place mods in `BepInEx\monomod`

----
+!!! info "Mods are covered on the [Unity modding](../../extras/unity.md) page."

 ### Controllers and Troubleshooting

-!!! info "Input methods and controllers are covered in the [Controllers](../ongekibrightmemory/controllers.md) page."
+!!! info "Input methods and controllers are covered on the [Controllers](../ongekibrightmemory/controllers.md) page."

 !!! warning "Have any other issues?"